-The District Municipality together with the four local municipalities are currently conducting the ward based disaster management risk assessment to identify areas that are prone to disasters.
+The District Municipality together with the four local municipalities has conducted its ward based disaster management risk assessment to identify areas that are prone to disasters.
 This will assist disaster management and all stakeholders in planning for projects and programs that need to be implemented.
-The Disaster Management Volunteers form part of the disaster management centre strategy to prevent and mitigate the occurrence of disasters e.g. removal of alien plants, clearing of storm water drains, river banks and educational awareness's.
+The Disaster Management Volunteers form part of the disaster management Centre strategy to prevent and mitigate the occurrence of disasters e.g. removal of alien plants, clearing of storm water drains, river banks and educational awareness's.
 The GIS will transfer data collected from the ward based risk assessment and map risk areas identified.